ceramicnetwork/docs/docs/protocol/networking/networks.md

 ### **Mainnet**

 Mainnet is the main public network used for production deployments on Ceramic.
 Ceramic's mainnet nodes communicate over the dedicated `/ceramic/mainnet` libp2p pubsub topic and use Ethereum's mainnet blockchain (`EIP155:1`) for generating timestamps used in [time events](../streams/event-log.md) for streams.

 ### **Clay Testnet**

 Clay Testnet is a public Ceramic network used by the community for application prototyping, development, and testing purposes.
 Ceramic core devs also use Clay for testing official protocol release candidates.
 While we aim to maintain a high level of quality on the Clay testnet that mirrors the expectations of Mainnet as closely as possible, ultimately the reliability, performance, and stability guarantees of the Clay network are lower than that of Mainnet.
 Because of this, **the Clay network should not be used for applications in production**.

 Clay nodes communicate over the dedicated `/ceramic/testnet-clay` libp2p pubsub topic and use Ethereum's Rinkeby and Ropsten testnet blockchains for generating timestamps used in [time events](../streams/event-log.md) for streams.

 ### **Dev Unstable**

 Dev Unstable is a public Ceramic network used by Ceramic core protocol developers for testing new protocol features and the most recent commits on the develop branch of `js-ceramic`.
 It should be considered **unstable and highly experimental**; only use this network if you want to test the most cutting edge features, but expect issues.

 Dev Unstable nodes communicate over the dedicated `/ceramic/dev-unstable` libp2p pubsub topic and use Ethereum's Rinkeby and Ropsten testnet blockchains for generating timestamps used in [time events](../streams/event-log.md) for streams.

 ## Private Networks
 ---

 You can prototype applications on Ceramic by running the protocol in a local environment completely disconnected from other public nodes.
-Here “private” indicates that it is independent of the mainnet network, but dose **not** imply any confidentiality guarantees.
+Here "private" indicates that it is independent of the mainnet network, but does **not** imply any confidentiality guarantees.
 This is still public data.

 ### **Local**

 Local is a private test network used for the local development of Ceramic applications.
 Nodes connected to the same local network communicate over a randomly-generated libp2p topic `/ceramic/local-$(randomNumber)` and use a local Ethereum blockchain provided by Truffle's [Ganache](https://trufflesuite.com/ganache/) for generating timestamps used in [time events](../streams/event-log.md) for streams.

 ## Examples
 ---